What happened to Jacky and Jan? And how did they disappear at the same time but also reappear at the same time?

 Victoria smiled again, her taunting one.
 “Fine.”
 She turned to Jacky then.
 “It’s very simple.
 Although Tian Cheng isn’t as powerful as Wan Da, but given a few more years, Tian Cheng could go much further.
 How about we join forces?”

 “You already broke the contract,” Jacky said.
 “In fact, you tricked my dad into signing that contract.
-Now you want to say that you want to collaborate?
+Now you say that you want to collaborate?
 Isn’t it too late?”

 Victoria shook her head and smiled.
 “I thought you were smart.”
 She paused again, looking between Jacky and Jan before continuing.
 “I mean we should join our alliances in marriage.”